Potty Training: The Planning Stage & Picking the Perfect Potty

 The potty senses when the child sits on it and also when a wee or poo has been done, and praises the child for doing these things.
 If they sit on it but don’t manage to do anything, it still praises them for trying, and there’s a button the parent can use to give them a sticker as a reward!

 It also plays music, comes with a reward chart to also use the stickers with as praise, and has a deflector shield for boys to avoid any squirts or spillages!

-When I got this potty out, Chunk was straight in there;- at first he was obsessed with just the packaging and wouldn’t leave it alone!
+When I got this potty out, my son was straight in there;- at first he was obsessed with just the packaging and wouldn’t leave it alone!

-I now keep the potty just outside of the toilet, so he has something to sit on or play with whilst watching me.
-He does occasionally stand in it, but spends most of the time playing with the flush handle, lifting the toilet seat and trying to work out how the magic stickers appear only when Mummy flushes the toilet!
+I keep the potty just outside of the toilet, so he has something to sit on or play with whilst watching me.
+He occasionally stands in it, but spends most of the time playing with the flush handle, lifting the toilet seat and trying to work out how the magic stickers appear only when Mummy flushes the toilet!

 Potty Training Tips

-I’ve always used words to describe what he has been doing whilst he has been doing it (e.g. are you pooing? you’re going wee wees!).
-This helps him to connect the words to the actions, and he may then start being able to tell me when he has done a wee or poo.
+This helps him connect the words to the actions, and he may then start being able to tell me when he has done a wee or poo.

 -When they follow you to the toilet, talk them through what you are doing to help them learn (e.g. “I think I need the toilet” and “I’m getting some toilet paper now”).